mwynwood/distanceSensor/README.md

 # distanceSensor

-Tring to practice social distancing?
+Trying to practice social distancing?
 Strap this bad boy to your shirt!

 Want to park your car without hitting the wall?
 Stick this in your garage!